Our top tips!

 Mindfulness-Based Cognitive Therapy

-Exercise and nature
+Exercise and Nature

 Mindfulness doesn’t just have to occur in set practices.
 By taking part in gentle exercise such as yoga or going for a walk, you can become more mindful.

-How can I practise mindfulness?
+How can I practice mindfulness?

 There are many steps you can take to start practising mindfulness.
 Not all of them may be for you, but trying even just one of these ideas could help you to become more mindful.